-This week, Kafkadesk spoke with Peter Kovacs, co-founder of the Global Startup Awards (GSA) – one of the largest startup ecosystems in the world – and CEO of its Central and Eastern European variant.
+This week, Kafkadesk spoke about doing business in Budapest with Peter Kovacs, co-founder of the Global Startup Awards (GSA) – one of the largest startup ecosystems in the world – and CEO of its Central and Eastern European variant.
 We also met with Attila Sándor, founder of the EuroAsian Startup Awards, GSA’s latest regional expansion in Eurasia and ex-USSR countries.

-Both based in Budapest, they told us about the startup ecosystem in Central and Eastern Europe, the pro’s and con’s of doing business in the region, and how these countries are slowly emerging as an incredibly attractive destination for driven and passionate entrepreneurs.
+Both based in Budapest, they told us about the startup ecosystem in Central and Eastern Europe, the pro’s and con’s of doing business in Hungary and the wider CEE region, and how these countries are slowly emerging as an incredibly attractive destination for driven and passionate entrepreneurs.

 Could you tell us a bit about the origins of the Global Startup Awards?